saptarshibasu/kafka-study/README.md

 * Partitions are evenly distributed across the available brokers to distribute the load evenly
 * Typically, there will be many more partitions than servers or brokers
 * Partitions serve two purposes -
-  * Allow storing more records a single machine can hold
+  * Allow storing more records than a single machine can hold
   * Serve as a unit of parallelism
 * Producers and Consumers are Kafka clients
 * A message in kafka is a key-value pair with a small amount of associated metadata
 * A message set is a group of messages and is the unit of compression
 * The broker always decompresses the batch to validate
 * Kafka only provides a total order over records within a partition, not between different partitions in a topic
 * As Kafka writes its data to local disk, the data may linger in the filesystem cache and may not make its way to the disk.
 The disk flush parameter are not      recommended to set for performance reasons.
-Therefore Kafka relies solely on replication for reliability
+Therefore Kafka relies solely on replication for reliability and durability
-* In Linux, data written to the filesystem is maintained in pagecache until it must be written out to disk (due to an application-level fsync or the OS's         ownflush policy)
+* In Linux, data written to the filesystem is maintained in the pagecache until it must be written out to disk (due to an application-level fsync or the OS's         ownflush policy)
 * **Kafka Guarantees**
   * Kafka provides order guarantee of messages in a partition
-  * Produced messages are considered "committed" when they were written to the partition on all its in-sync replicas
+  * Produced messages are considered "committed" when they are written to the partition on all its in-sync replicas
-  * Messages that are committed will not be losts as long as at least one replica remains alive
+  * Messages that are committed will not be lost as long as at least one replica remains alive
   * Consumers can only read messages that are committed
 * **ZooKeeper holds**
   * Dynamic per-broker or cluster-wide default config (includes encrypted passwords where secrets used for encoding password is kept in server.properties)
-  * client quota configuration
+  * Client quota configuration
   * Brokers register themselves in ZooKeeper using ephemeral znodes
   * Leaders of partitions of topics
   * Delegation tokens
   * ACLs
-  * List of consumer groups owned by a Co-ordinator and their membership information
+  * ~~List of consumer groups owned by a Co-ordinator and their membership information~~ Not any more with new clients
 * **Internal topics**
   * __transaction_state
   * __consumer_offsets
 * CRC32 is used to check if the messages are corrupted
 * **Shutdown** - When a server is stopped gracefully it has two optimizations it will take advantage of:
   * It will sync all its logs to disk to avoid needing to do any log recovery when it restarts (i.e. validating the checksum for all messages in the tail of the log).
 Log recovery takes time so this speeds up intentional restarts
   * It will migrate any partitions the server is the leader for to other replicas prior to shutting down.
-This will make the leadership transfer faster and minimize the time each partition is unavailable to a few milliseconds.
+This will make the leadership transfer faster and minimize the time each partition is unavailable to a few milliseconds
 * Syncing the logs will happen automatically whenever the server is stopped other than by a hard kill, but the controlled leadership migration requires using a   special setting: `controlled.shutdown.enable=true`
 * Note that controlled shutdown will only succeed if all the partitions hosted on the broker have replicas (i.e. the replication factor is greater than 1 and     at least one of these replicas is alive)
 * Default ports
   * Zookeeper: 2181
+  * Zookeeper Election Port (Peer port) 2888
   * Zookeeper Leader Port 3888
-  * Zookeeper Election Port (Peer port) 2888
   * Broker: 9092
+  * Schema Registry: 8081
   * REST Proxy: 8082
-  * Schema Registry: 8081
   * KSQL: 8088
 * Prior to release 2.4.0, the records with null keys will be distrubuted across partitions in a round-robin manner
-* After release 2.4.0, with the introduction of sticky partitioning strategy, the records will be routed to the same partition until the batch completion         criteria (`batch.size` & `linger.ms`) are fulfilled
 * **Rack Awareness** -
   * `broker.rack` - If set for a broker, the replicas will be placed to ensure all replicas are not on the same rack.
 Useful when the brokers are spread across    datacenters or AZ in AWS within the same region
-  * `client.rack` - Release 2.4.0 onwards, it allows the consumer to fetch from a follower replica on the same rack, if the partion leader is not available on the same rack
+  * `client.rack` - Release 2.4.0 onwards, it allows the consumer to fetch from a follower replica on the same rack, if the partion leader is not available on the same rack.
+There may be, however, some latency

 ### Performance